Opalie de Coutet Bordeaux blanc 2019 - Second vin

 About the estate:

-Coutet (pronounced "Coutette" in Gascon) is destined to be the eternal rival of Climens in Barsac, which is not a miserable fate.
-Its soils are slightly different, and while we find the citrus notes born of the limestone base, Coutet produces wines that are a little more lively and mineral than Climens.
-In recent vintages, the wine has shown greater smoothness and richness, keeping pace with its peers.
-2014 will not match the château's greatest vintages, but 2015 should be dazzling.
+Coutet (pronounced “Coutette,” in the Gascon style) is destined to be the eternal rival of Climens in Barsac—which is by no means a miserable fate.
+Its soils are slightly different, and while the citrus notes derived from the limestone bedrock are present, Coutet produces wines that are a bit more lively and mineral-driven than Climens.
+In recent vintages, the wine has shown greater richness and sweetness, driven by the need to keep pace with its peers.
+2014 will not match the château’s greatest vintages, but 2015 should dazzle.

 Decanter